adamchinkc/tfidf_wiki/README.md

 Limitation
 ---------------------------------------------
-Using TFIDF alone is not recommended for topic modeling in news topic.
+Using TFIDF alone is not recommended for topic modelling in news topic.
 Other factors like trendiness, coexictence of keywords and noise of some common words would also be considered when constructing a topic model.

 For any enquires, please contact me at adam.kc.chin@gmail.com.